dailydrip/dailydrip-react-native/README.md

 This is the upcoming DailyDrip remote app, using React Native.

+Presently it's mostly-functional but the Drip Show screen still needs work, and we need to add account management features and payment capability.
+So this is not yet released as our official app, but soon!

 ## Lint

 We'd like to lint our application nicely for consistency, and to avoid stupid